 brew install kubernetes-helm

-Before configuring Helm in an RBAC enabled cluster, you need a service account and role binding for the Tiller service.
+Before you can deploy Helm in an RBAC-enabled cluster, you need a service account and role binding for the Tiller service.
 For more information on securing Helm / Tiller in an RBAC enabled cluster, see Tiller, Namespaces, and RBAC.
-Note, if your cluster is not RBAC enabled, skip this step.
+If your cluster is not RBAC enabled, skip this step.

 Create a file named